The consent rails

 Phase 2 example: Advertiser pays $100 per consent.
 User gets $98.
 Adworth takes $2.
 (Phase 1: advertisers pay the same 2% for infrastructure access; consumer payments open in Phase 2.)

 Why this model works: We scale on transaction volume, not gatekeeping.
-Phase 1 builds advertiser revenue from compliance pilots — companies needing GDPR/CCPA/DSA/GSRA proof at the transaction layer.
+Phase 1 builds advertiser revenue from compliance pilots — companies needing GDPR/CCPA/DSA proof at the transaction layer.
 Phase 2 turns those advertiser flows into consumer payments, creating two-sided network effects: more users means better consent data means higher advertiser bids means users earn more means more users join.
 This is Stripe's model.
 This is how we build a category.

 Seed Round